Cornell University Library

 How to create a long, hard-to-guess password:

-3. Enable multi-Factor authentication
+3. Multi-Factor authentication

 For your most important or most sensitive accounts, enable multi-factor authentication (MFA) with an authenticator app, a hardware token — or both — which lets each act as a backup for the other.